Classification and Logistic Regression

 Simple threshold: \[\hat{y} = \begin{cases} 1 & p > 0.5 \\ 0 & p \leq 0.5 \end{cases}\]

-But this assumes all errors cost the same
+This assumes all errors cost the same

 Example: Credit card fraud